jaspreet1313/jaspreet-daily_blog/README.md

 <!----------------------------------------------------------------------------------------------------------------------------->

 <h3 align='center'>Exploring LMS</h3>
-<p align="justify">Today we all have explored learning management system in erpnext too "https://gne11.gndec.ac.in/lms" which is basically student interface.
+<p align="justify">Today we all have explored learning management system  "https://gne11.gndec.ac.in/lms" which is basically student interface.
 Here we checked that we can only show the programs to the student.In which quiz , article, video content is show.</p>
 <!---------------------------------------------------------------------------------------------------------------------------->